morse-simulator/morse/doc/morse/user/builder.rst

 connect to MORSE through Python.
 You can safely delete it if you do not need it.

-How to build a simulation scenario suitable to your need?
-The remaining of this page details MORSE's ``Builder API``.
+How do you build a simulation scenario suitable to your needs?
+The rest of this page describes MORSE's ``Builder API``.
 It is a set of components and methods that let you build a simulation scene.

 Builder scripts